 - a.
 Exploitation of religious susceptibilities; and

 - b.
-Committing offense to the religious views and beliefs of those belonging to a particular religion or religious denomination.
+Offending the religious views and beliefs of those who belong to a specific religion or religious denomination.

-- Program Broadcast Ethics- The Permission holder shall ensure that nothing is included in
+- Ethics in Program Broadcasting- The permit holder must ensure that nothing is included in the program.

 - the programs broadcast which: